Guide to the Free World: Guide to the Free World

 The Guide itself is a website of information collected from that regularly repeated in the chat, and from other media writing about where Russians could go without a visa.
 It contains information on how Russians can move to other countries, and what to do when they get there.
-It contains over 3,000 pages of instructions for 36 different countries.
+It contains over 3,000 pages of instructions for 36 countries.
 It was published on a Notion platform, and first linked in the chat when the chat had approximately 10,000 people in it.
 It is regularly updated, usually 12-20 updates per day, with a digest of changes released in the chat.
 By July 2022, it had a staff of 12 editors, including three with a legal education.

 On 22 September 2022, the day after the announcement of the 2022 Russian mobilization, the website received 1.5 million visits, as many as in the whole month of March when the guide was first published.
 Lobanovskaya reported that plane and train tickets for leaving Russia sold out even faster than at the start of the war.
 She said that after invasion and before the mobilization, the Guide to the Free World organization had helped 40,000 Russians escape the country; in the two days after the mobilization, it was another 100,000.

 The Guide to the Free World non-profit collects donations to help Russians emigrate through the web page and the Telegram chat's built in donation system.
 Lobanovskaya says that it's crucial that the Guide remain a non-profit, that's part of the chat rules.
 She says she gets regular offers for advertising or other ways to monetize the project, laughs at the presumption of telling an IT marketer how to monetize products, and blocks the senders.